Sambar Server

-End of 2007, Tod Sambar announced the end of development.
+At the end of 2007, Tod Sambar announced the end of development.
 As of at least October 2015, the Sambar Server is still in use, as testified on the "Sambar Webmaster Community" forum.

-The domain www.sambar.com, from which the Sambar Sever was distributed and serviced, is still registered on Tod Sambar's name, but it is not connected to the Internet.
-Only two MX Records are registered in the DNS (Domain Name System).
+The domain www.sambar.com, from which the Sambar Sever was distributed and serviced, is still registered under Tod Sambar's name, but is not connected to the Internet.
+Only two MX records are registered in the DNS (Domain Name System).